Lokesh-Bisht/learning_stuff/Introduction to Linux shell.md

 <h2> What is kernel? </h1>
-The kernel is a computer program that is the core of a computer’s operating system, with complete control over everything in the system.
-It manages following resources of the Linux system:
+<p>The kernel is a computer program that is the core of a computer’s operating system, with complete control over everything in the system.
+It manages following resources of the Linux system:</p>
 <ol> <li>File management</li>
 <li>Process management</li>
 <li>I/O management</li>